South Island Budget Itinerary: Two Weeks / 14 Days© Pexels

 • See a kiwi bird and tuatara at the National Kiwi Centre.

-Budget Accommodation in Hokitika
+Budget Accommodations in Hokitika

 Learn more about these accommodations in the 5 Best Backpacker Hostels in Hokitika.